ialvata/Python-API-Development/README.md

 ## Grafana
 - Allows us to query, visualize, alert on and understand our metrics from different data sources, all through creating our own dashboards.
 Currently, we're only connected to the PostgreSQL docker container.
+- Prometheus and cAdvisor for containers metrics capture have been added.
+TODO: Create an integration with Grafana.
 - TODO: Put a Grafana Loki integration up and running.